LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/OT_System_Attack_Case_Study/Railway_Train_Control/Railway_Train_Control.md

 ` Figure-01: Trains in physical world simulator, version v_0.0.2 (2025)`

-Each train is a self-contained unit that interacts with its environment—including track signals, power systems, and sensors—while being monitored and controlled through two main interfaces as shown below:
+Each train is a self-contained unit that interacts with its environment—including track signals, power systems, and sensors—while being monitored and controlled through two main interfaces as shown below :

 ![](img/s_02.png)